-- Prepare and eat dinner. - Play cards or watch a movie. - Read a book or magazine. - Do not try to teach new skills or re-train for old hobbies.
+- Do not try to teach new skills or re-train for old hobbies.
 Some long-term memory is better preserved than short-term memory.
 Try to build on well-learned and preserved abilities. - Look for activities that last no longer than half an hour.
 The person's attention span is shorter than normal. - Try activities that are familiar, simple, repetitive and do not require much decision-making.
 Examples include sweeping, vacuuming, folding towels, raking, picking up sticks, stringing beads, rolling coins, stuffing envelopes and shelling peas. - Break tasks down into component steps if necessary.
-For example, "set the table" can be broken down into 'placemats', 'plates', 'napkins', 'silver', 'glasses'. - Help get the person started by verbally guiding her or demonstrating the desired behavior.

-- Try to keep activities on an adult level.
+For example, "set the table" can be broken down into 'placemats', 'plates', 'napkins', 'silver', 'glasses'. - Help get the person started by verbally guiding her or demonstrating the desired behavior. - Try to keep activities on an adult level.
 Allow the person to continue doing as much as she can by herself.
-Household o yard work helps her remain as a contributing member of the household. - Adjust your expectations to fit the remaining ability.
+Household or yard work helps her remain as a contributing member of the household. - Adjust your expectations to fit the remaining ability.
 The task may not be done as well as it would have if you had done it, but remember the importance of the person's self-esteem. - Be patient and flexible.
 Allow for a little more time to do things.
 Look for ways to adapt tasks so they can participate. - Watch for frustration.
 If the person becomes upset or agitated, step in to help or distract with another pleasurable activity, break or snack.
 Remember, outings and passive entertainment can be quite successful.